Chaos1399/ContractorsBusinessManager/README.md

    - Add clients do the database
    - Add locations for a client to the database
    - Add jobs for a client & location to the database
-   - Add employees to the database to the database
+   - Add employees to the database
    - Edit employee information (name, email, hourly pay, sick time, vacation time, admin status) Employee version functionality:
    - View where you are scheduled to work for any given day